Skills Building

 Investment Appraisal of Upskilling Employees in the Nonprofit Sector; 2020, Indecon International Research Economists

-The report identifies areas where investment is needed to address current and emerging skills gaps in the Irish nonprofit sector.
-It also identifies areas where more training and investment is required because of anticipated growth in the sector, including IT, marketing and communications, project management and human resource management.
+The report pinpoints areas needing investment to close current and future skills gaps in the Irish nonprofit sector.
+It also highlights sectors requiring more training due to expected growth, such as IT, marketing, project management, and human resource management.

-The Wheel would like to acknowledge the support of the Department of Further and Higher Education, Research, Innovation and Science in funding this research.
+The Wheel acknowledges the support of the Department of Further and Higher Education, Research, Innovation and Science for funding this research.

 If you would like to find out more about this area of our work, please drop Mairead O’Connor, our Skills Development Senior Manager, an email: mairead@wheel.ie.